 Maybe we don’t have as many championship wins, but we do have an awesome sideline “Whoop, Whoop” cheer!

 Did you know the average doctor appointment is somewhere in the range of 13-16 minutes?

 I am sure you have experienced it.
 I certainly have.
 Sitting in a doctor’s appointment, feeling like I had barely touched the surface of why I was there, and also feeling like my caregiver was sprinting through the appointment.
 This does not feel good, at all.
 And it has happened to me multiple times.
-It’s really hard to get anything accomplished in 14.5 minutes, Certainly not anything that feels intentional.
+It’s really hard to get anything accomplished in that amount of time.
+Certainly not anything that feels intentional.
 I left these appointments with a long list of questions that never got answered.

 It was also really frustrating!
 I didn’t feel like a human in that situation, I felt like a box that needed to be checked off.